timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 database.
 To add a data source in Grafana you must be signed as a user with organization administration role privileges.

-To connect Grafana with TimescaleCloud database instance, create a [Grafana][install-grafana] service on [MST][mst-login].
+To connect Grafana with your Timescale Cloud database, create a [Grafana][install-grafana] service on [MST][mst-login].
 You can try it for free for 30 days.